header-banner-ASC.jpg

 To ease your search for certified sustainable seafood, the MSC and ASC labels both indicate whether the seafood you are looking at has been sustainably sourced.
 So, what is the difference between them?

-MSC, or Marine Stewardship Council certifications, are used to label wild-caught fish (in marine settings).
-ASC on the other hand, focusses on aquaculture and all farmed seafood.
+MSC, or Marine Stewardship Council certifications, label wild-caught fish (in marine settings).
+ASC, on the other hand, focuses on aquaculture and all farmed seafood.
 Like the MSC, the Aquaculture Stewardship Council (ASC) is a non-profit organisation that certifies sustainably farmed seafood, either on land or in the ocean.1

 Why Do We Have ASC?

 In 2016, wild-catch fishing stagnated after it reached 171 million tonnes of caught fish across the globe, but demand for fish has continued to grow.
-Aquaculture has now pushed beyond that stagnated mark to meet consumer demand and has continued to increase.2 With the steep incline of farmed seafood over the past decades, many questions regarding sustainability and employment ethics have arisen.
+Aquaculture has pushed beyond that stagnant catch to meet consumer demand and has continued to increase.2 With the steep incline of farmed seafood over the past decades, many questions regarding sustainability and employment ethics have arisen.

 Recognising that aquaculture plays a major role as a key supplier of global protein, the ASC organisation aims to encourage producers to reduce any negative environmental and social impacts.
-So, what is it that makes some seafood ASC certified sustainable, while others are not?
+So, what makes some seafood ASC-certified as "sustainable"?

 The ASC Standards: What’s Considered?

 ASC standards have been developed based on best practices and science globally.
-The standards were developed in line with FAO (Food and Agriculture Organization) guidelines and follow the ISEAL Alliance Code of Good Practices for Setting Social and Environmental Standards to ensure credibility, inclusiveness, and transparency of the standard setting process.3, 4 While there are more than 150 performance indicators that will decide whether a farm can achieve the ASC certified label, it can all be boiled down to these 2 main requirements:5
+The standards were developed in line with FAO (Food and Agriculture Organization) guidelines and follow the ISEAL Alliance Code of Good Practices for Setting Social and Environmental Standards to ensure credibility, inclusiveness, and transparency of the standard-setting process.3, 4 While there are more than 150 performance indicators that will decide whether a farm can achieve the ASC certified label, it can all be boiled down to these two main requirements:5

 1. Environmental Sustainability